 Many Australian households are struggling with high energy bills.
-Rising electricity network costs and high retail costs are driving up prices, magnifying the issues caused by inefficient homes and appliances.
+Rising electricity network costs and high retail costs are driving up prices, magnifying affordability issues caused by inefficient homes and appliances.

 We are working with government, energy companies, regulators and consumer groups to secure sustainable and affordable energy for all Australians.